cni-iisc/cni-website/_newsletters/2023/may.md

       description: by Professor Sanjay Shakkottai  from the University of Texas at Austin on 4th April @4pm
       url: https://youtu.be/iQcmWzRLOBU

-    - name: Converse for quantum fault-tolerance
+    - name: "Converse for quantum fault-tolerance"
       description: by Professor Avhishek Chatterjee from IIT Madras on 11th April @4pm
       url: https://youtu.be/dVyqQ2kfLPw